Sarah Carey: Witness

 Because she had worked as Marketing Coordinator for Esat Telecom, she was a witness at the Moriarty Tribunal.
 In 2004 she leaked information provided to her by the tribunal about political donations made by Denis O'Brien to political parties in Ireland.
 The information included a letter of thanks to O'Brien from Michael McDowell of the Progressive Democrats.
 These leaks were published by journalist Stephen Collins in The Sunday Tribune.
 She denied to her legal team that she had been the source of the leak.
 When told she would be questioned under oath, she admitted she was the source.
 Carey said "her motives were political" as the Tribunal had only highlighted O'Brien's donations to Fine Gael, and not those to other parties.
 The Tribunal judge publicly rebuked her in 2004 for wasting the tribunal's time in identifying the source of the leak.

 Moriarty Tribunal report and aftermath

 When the final Tribunal report was published in March 2011, she appeared on Prime Time, a national TV news analysis show, in which she defended the leak and her support for Mr O'Brien.
 Days later, she resigned from her job with The Irish Times.
-In a statement, the editor, Geraldine Kennedy, a former T.D. and Progressive Democrat colleague of Michael McDowell's, said that "her credibility as a columnist had been damaged by the findings of the report of the Moriarty tribunal and its aftermath."
+In a statement, the editor, Geraldine Kennedy, a former Teachta Dála and Progressive Democrat colleague of Michael McDowell's, said that "her credibility as a columnist had been damaged by the findings of the report of the Moriarty tribunal and its aftermath."
 She continues to write for other newspapers. and appears regularly on RTE television and radio programmes.